vectorcmdr/Expansive-Mods-SE/README.md

 ```
 ExpansiveEnvPlanetaryDamage
 ```
+*Not currently implemented on default planets.
+This is a system for future Solar System additions.
+May be reworked to use the new radiation system.*
 * WIP.
 Intended to integrate with Sol System mod component.
 May be split into two parts.
 * Allows for planets to be added to the code so that they have the script enabled.
 * Planets with the script enabled will display a warning as a grid approaches them.